European Honey Buzzard Facts

 The second gender-based physical difference appears in terms of the coloring of the plumage.
 In general, this consists of varying shades of dark and light brown.
 Males, though, develop a bluish-gray head, while that of the female remains brown, like the rest of the body.

 The European Honey Buzzard also has a longer neck than most of its relatives.
-The head’s comparatively mall, though the beak’s powerful.
+The head’s comparatively small, though the beak’s powerful.
 It also has a longer tail than most.
-It’s also evolved talons that are comparatively straight, further setting it apart from its many peers.
+It’s further evolved talons that are comparatively straight, also setting it apart from its peers.